COVID-19 testing started for 16,000 nursing home residents, 9,000 staff already tested with 1 positive case

 READ: Singapore reports 768 COVID-19 cases, taking total past 21,000

-Providing an update about the situation at nursing homes, Mr Gan emphasised the importance of protecting the elderly from contracting the coronavirus.
+Providing an update on the situation at nursing homes, Mr Gan emphasised the importance of protecting the elderly from contracting the coronavirus.

-“The seniors are at a significant significantly increased risk of severe disease if they are infected with COVID-19,” he said, citing both local and global data that shows that 80 per cent of COVID-19 death have happened among those above 60 years old.
+“The seniors are at a significantly increased risk of severe disease if they are infected with COVID-19,” he said, adding that 95 per cent of COVID-19 deaths in Singapore were senior citizens.

+"Nearly one in six seniors developed severe symptoms and needed intensive care in the hospital.
+It is therefore critical that we make extra efforts to protect our seniors," he said.

+Singapore reported 768 new COVID-19 cases on Friday, taking its total number of infections to 21,707.
+Twenty people have died from the virus.

-Singapore has implemented several measures to protect its elderly, including minimising movement among nursing home and residential home employees, he said.
+The authorities have implemented several measures to protect the elderly, including minimising movement among nursing home and residential home employees, he said.

-Client-facing staff have been instructed to move to designated accommodation facilities at the nursing homes, or at hotels during the circuit breaker period, Mr Gan said.
+Client-facing staff have been instructed to move to designated accommodation facilities in the nursing homes, or at hotels during the "circuit breaker" period, Mr Gan said.

 READ: Singapore's COVID-19 fatalities hit 20 after woman linked to Lee Ah Mooi home, man from Mustafa cluster die